How does it develop?

 However, as many as 20 per cent of women diagnosed with vaginal cancer have no symptoms at all and many of the above symptoms are far more likely to be due to other conditions, such as infections.

-We don’t know the exact causes of vaginal cancers but several risk factors have been identified to include:
+The exact causes of vaginal cancers but several risk factors have been identified to include:

 More than 7 out of 10 vaginal cancers are in women over 60.